Documentation

 What is Selenium?

-💡 Selenium is a widely-used framework for automating web browsers.
+💡 is a widely-used framework for automating web browsers.
 It allows developers to automate browser interactions, making it ideal for testing web applications.
 With Selenium, you can simulate user actions and verify UI functionality across different browsers.

 Pynt's Integration with Selenium